pekwm/pekwm/doc/pekwm_panel.md

   30px        300px                           470px
 ```

-** Interval**
+**Interval** update interval in seconds

-### Widget: Bar
+#### Widget: Bar

-Display a filled bar, where the fill percent is read from a field
+Display a partially filled bar, where the fill percent is read from
-extracted from an external command.
+a field extracted from an external command.

-The value should be numeric value between 0.0 and 100.0, values below
+The fill percent should be a numeric value between 0.0 and 100.0,
-and and above will be set to 0.0 and 100.0 respectively.
+values below and and above will be set to 0.0 and 100.0 respectively.

-If it is not possible to parse the value it will default ot 0.0.
+If it is not possible to parse the value it will default to 0.0.

-Example field output possible to use with the bar that will render the
+Example field output usable with the bar which will render the
 bar at 50%:

 ```